tdhoffman/tdhoffman.github.io/notes/spatial-asymp.md

 Moreover, what implications does this have on inference?
 One of these references comes from causal inference, which is why I started thinking about this in the first place.
 To me, considering a sample as but one of infinite alternate universes makes far more sense than considering each sample as a subset of an infinite domain that has the same spatial structure in all directions.
-I wonder if it's possible to build theory around the former rather than the latter.
+I wonder if it's possible to build theory around the former rather than the latter: could we reexpress these results in the sense of a superpopulation of infinite universes and get a better setting for inference?

 ### References